 Housing costs in Antioch are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Antioch isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Antioch are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Antioch is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Antioch is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Antioch who work in office and administrative support (15.85%), sales jobs (11.04%), and management occupations (7.84%).

 One downside of living in Antioch, however, is that residents on average have to contend with a long commute, spending on average 39.79 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.